gemfire/gemfire-developer-website/content/blog/vmware-gemfire-metrics-wavefront/index.md

 ---
+title: Publishing VMware GemFire Metrics to Wavefront
 date: 2020-03-24
-description: In this particular case, Micrometer provides a simple way to create a Micrometer registry for Wavefront and we’ll plug this registry into an implementation of VMware GemFire’s MetricsPublishingService.
-This will allow our VMware GemFire Cluster to publish metrics to Wavefront.
 lastmod: '2021-04-22'
 team:
 - Jason Huynh
-title: Publishing VMware GemFire Metrics to Wavefront
 type: blog
+description: Micrometer provides a simple way to create a Micrometer registry for Wavefront.
+In this article we plug this registry into an implementation of VMware GemFire’s MetricsPublishingService.
 ---

 ## Overview